putyourlightson/craft-campaign/docs/contacts.md

 To **export** contacts to a CSV file, go to Contacts → Export and select a mailing list and the fields to export.

 To **sync** contacts with users, go to Contacts → Sync and select a mailing list and user group to sync.
 Every time a user in the selected user group is created, updated or deleted, the contact in the synced mailing list will also be created, updated or removed accordingly.
+All custom fields that exist for contacts will be populated from the user fields.
+If you want users' first and last names to be synced then you should create custom fields with the handles `firstName` and `lastName` respectively and assign them to contacts before performing the sync.
 Modifications to contacts will NOT affect users.

 ### Getting Contacts
 You can get contacts from your templates with `craft.campaign.contacts` which returns an [Element Query](https://docs.craftcms.com/v3/element-queries.html).